 Serial number 61-2775 was the very first of 284 C-141A Starlifters ever built and had its maiden flight on 17 December 1963, the 60th Anniversary of the Wright Brothers first flight.

 This C-141A Starlifter spent its entire career as a test aircraft in numerous programs.
 It is one of only two remaining “A” models and is the only known four engine jet used to tow a glider.
-The last program this A model carried out was to test a new tension rope from NASA while towing a QF-106 in air.
+The last program this A model carried out, known as Eclipse, was to test a new tension rope from NASA while towing a QF-106 in air.

 Introduced to replace slower piston-engined cargo planes such as the C-124 Globemaster II, the C-141 was designed to requirements set in 1960 and first flew in 1963.
 Production deliveries of an eventual 285 planes began in 1965: 284 for the Air Force, and one for the National Aeronautics and Space Administration (NASA) for use as an airborne observatory.

 The C-141 Starlifter was the workhorse of the Air Mobility Command from the 1970s into the early 2000s.
 The Starlifter fulfilled the vast spectrum of airlift requirements through its ability to airlift combat forces over long distances, delivering those forces and their equipment either by air, land or airdrop, resupply forces and transport the sick and wounded from the hostile area to advanced medical facilities.